Solo Travel in Norway

 Local Tour Companies

 - Cycle along the fjord coastline, past waterfalls and though gardens with Viking Biking on an Oslo city tour.
+It's a unique way to do a tour of Norway's capital city.

 - Greenlander are a local tour company who offer small and eco friendly trips.
 See the Northern Lights or go on a winter kayaking trip.